BRGM/ComPASS/docs/wells.rst

   - saturations at the well node (an array with number of phases values)
   - pressure drop at the well node
   - molar flowrates at the well node (an array with number of components values)
-  - flowing energy at the well nodes
+  - flowing energy at the well node

 One specific perforation is the well head that can be accessed with the `simulation.get_wellhead` function, for example: